-We are actively investing to capitalize on new trends (e.g., tracking and experimenting with other casual gaming formats, such as a "match three" mobile game, adopted for our audience) to diversify our product mix, reduce our operating risks, and increase our revenue.
+We are exploring ways to capitalize on new trends to diversify our product mix, reduce our operating risks, and increase our revenue.
 There are risks and uncertainties associated with these efforts, particularly in instances where the markets are not fully developed.
 There is no assurance that we will be able to attract a sufficiently large number of customers or recover costs incurred in developing and marketing any of these new products or services.
 For example, we may offer games that do not attract sufficient purchases of virtual currency, which may cause our investments to fail to realize the expected benefits.
 External factors, such as competitive alternatives and shifting market preferences, may also have an impact on the successful implementation of any new products or services.
 Failure to successfully manage these risks in the development and implementation of new products or services could have a material adverse effect on our business, financial condition and operating results.